Active ingredient

 If you are being treated for stable angina pectoris

 The starting dose should not exceed one tablet of Procoralan 5 mg twice daily.
 If you still have angina symptoms and if you have tolerated the 5 mg twice daily dose well, the dose may be increased.
 The maintenance dose should not exceed 7.5 mg twice daily.
 Your doctor will prescribe the right dose for you.
 The usual dose is one tablet in the morning and one tablet in the evening.
-In some cases (e.g. if you are elderly), your doctor may prescribe half the dose i.e., one half 5 mg tablet of Procoralan 5 mg (corresponding to 2.5 mg ivabradine) in the morning and one half 5 mg tablet in the evening.
+In some cases (e.g. if you are aged 75 years or more), your doctor may prescribe half the dose i.e., one half 5 mg tablet of Procoralan 5 mg (corresponding to 2.5 mg ivabradine) in the morning and one half 5 mg tablet in the evening.

 If you are being treated for chronic heart failure